 Retained Earnings

-The Retained Earnings dimension is a formula that calculates the retained earnings including any adjustments.
+The Retained Earnings dimension member is a formula that calculates the retained earnings including any adjustments.

 + <RUNNING_TOTAL("Retained Earnings Adjustment")>